 Before installing a clock, verify the main Transmitter is operating properly and transmitting a signal with adequate building coverage.
 The transmit (broadcast) schedule varies by Transmitter model.

 Clocks must be installed at a location within adequate transmission range of the Transmitter.

 Sites with more than one Transmitter, it's very important to only insert a clock's batteries at its permanent install location.

 Any damage to the clock due to improper wiring voids the warranty.
 It is at Primex discretion as to whether damage to the clock was caused by improper wiring.

-After a clock is powered on it then searches for a signal at six-pre-scheduled times a day at 10:01, 2:01 and 6:01 AM and PM clock time (not the actual time of the day), a clock's receiver turns on to search for a Transmitter signal to receive a time update, starting with the previously stored channel number.
+After a clock is powered on it then searches for a signal at six pre-scheduled times a day, at 2:01 AM/PM, 6:01 AM/PM, and 10:01 AM/PM clock time (not the actual time of the day), a clock's receiver turns on to search for a Transmitter signal to receive a time update, starting with the previously stored channel number.
 If a signal is not received from the first channel, the clock scans all channels to search for a signal.

 The type of antenna determines when a Transmitter transmits synchronized time updates, which should be taken into consideration when installing new devices.
 Devices receive a time update during their scheduled signal search or when powered on.